BrownCAB/Random_Password_Generator/README.md

 ## Installation
 1. Clone the starter code.
 2. Modify the code based on the Acceptance criteria.
-3. Add, Commit, and Push Repo to Github.
+3. Full fill the acceptances criteria grading requirements.
-4. Full fill the acceptances criteria grading requirements.
+4. Add, Commit, and Push Repo to Github and deploy it with Githubpages.
 5. Follow the instructions to submit the Challenge for review.

 ## Usage